Home of the Eagles!

 "Soaring on the Wings of Knowledge!"

-Congratulations to the RES Teacher of the Year: Patty Davis and the Support Person of the Year: Gerald Tillman
+Congratulations to our RES Teacher of the Year Ms. Barnes and our Support Staff Person of the Year Ms. Born.

 Our goal is to provide a safe and healthy learning environment for all of our students and staff at Riverside.
 We rely heavily on each of you as parents to help us reach that goal.
 As we venture into cold and flu season, here are a few key reminders for everyone that will enable us to keep your child and our staff members as healthy as possible.